 The holiday season can get expensive really quickly.
 From gifts, to holiday parties, to family travel, it can be easy to lose your holiday spirit as your bank account depletes.
 The good news is, there are plenty of ways that you can save around the holidays, especially on travel–it just takes some careful planning.
 Here are 7 holiday travel tips that’ll help you save money this season:

-Because the holidays can be a hectic time, lots of people are eager to just book their travel and be done with it.
+Because the holidays can be a hectic time, lots of people are eager to just book their vacation travel and be done with it.
 If that’s your thing, we get it.
-But if you can hold on just a little bit before you book, you might land on an excellent travel deal.
+But if you can hold on just a little bit before you book your airfare, you might land on an excellent travel deal.
 To start, head over to Google Flights.
 Plug in as many of your travel details as you can–locations, dates, number of passengers, even preferred airlines.
 Check out the prices as they are right now.
 If they look affordable to you, go for it.
 If you think prices are a little high right now, set an alert for your search, and Google will email you updates as prices change.
 Next, sign up for some travel newsletters–gold mines for travel deals.
 Here are two of our favorites:

 #1) The Flight Deal Daily Deals Letter: This newsletter sends you an email every single day with crazy deals to destinations all over the world, flying out from cities in the US.
-This might sound random, but we’ve been surprised at how often deals come up that align with what we’re looking for.
+This might sound random, but we’ve been surprised at how often airfare deals come up that align with what we’re looking for.
 Even if you don’t end up landing on one of their deals during the holidays, they’re a great resource for travel in general.

-#2 ) Airfarewatchdog New York City Fare Alert: Airfarewatchdog doesn’t just send you deals to random destinations at random times–their TripWatch feature lets you set alerts to and from certain locations and sends you flight deals whenever they come up.
+#2 ) Airfarewatchdog New York City Fare Alert: Airfarewatchdog doesn’t just send you deals to random destinations at random times–their TripWatch feature lets you set alerts to and from certain destinations and sends you flight deals whenever they come up.
 Then, you can also sign up for several different newsletters, such as Airfarewatchdog Updates, Insider, and Special Offers.

 One of the biggest reasons people end up spending so much money on holiday travel is because they’re searching for tickets for certain days, and those days only.
 When you don’t have any flexibility around travel dates, you can get stuck with expensive fares or less-than-desirable times and layovers.
 If you have some flexibility, on the other hand, you can save big bucks.